junxit/us-congress-bills-111/bill.md

 ## § 7.
 Use of outside credit risk analysis sources

 Section 202 of the National Housing Act (12 U.S.C.
-1708) is amended by adding at the end the following new subsection:
+1708), as amended by the preceding provisions of this Act, is further amended by adding at the end the following new subsection:

-> - **(i)** *Use of outside credit risk analysis sources* The Secretary may obtain the services of, and enter into contracts with, private and other entities outside of the Department in—
+> - **(j)** *Use of outside credit risk analysis sources* The Secretary may obtain the services of, and enter into contracts with, private and other entities outside of the Department in—
 >   - **(1)** analyzing credit risk models and practices employed by the Department in connection with such mortgages;
 >   - **(2)** evaluating underwriting standards applicable to such mortgages insured by the Department; and
 >   - **(3)** analyzing the performance of lenders in complying with, and the Department in enforcing, such underwriting standards.